tektoncd/plumbing/cmd/combine/README.md

 }
 ```

-The result is an image that provides support for both.
+The result is an image that provides support for all the provided base image platforms.
-If both manifest lists provide support for the same platform, the script will fail.
+If any manifest lists provide duplicate support for the same platform, the script will fail.

 This image is intended to be suitable as a base image used with `ko` to provide multi-arch _and multi-OS_ support for a Go application.